 Kosack, C.1, Fjågesund, T.2, 1Uniper Energy Storage GmbH, 2Wellbarrier

 Mercer, D., Storengy Deutschland GmbH

-Session Chair: Oliver Obenaus
+Chairperson: Oliver Obenaus

 The session for Drilling Technology will reflect a balanced approach between scientific- and practical industry case studies.
 DGMK’s own project of developing a hammer drill will provide an update of first experience with a prototype bit.
 With digitalization and machine learning on the rise throughout multiple industries, another study will be presented that compares algorithms to predict ROP’s.
 An unconventional, but promising idea reflecting collaboration of different operators and service companies will be discussed in a case study to see if this means a compromise to unlock valuable potential.
 The utilization of managed pressure drilling in a high pressure well including engineering and execution learnings will be presented in another case study.